-Navigation: Wrecks can become silted and reexposed, depending on water depth and the type and available amount of sediment.
+Navigation: Depending on water depth, type and available amount of sediment, wrecks can be silted up and uncovered.
 Depending on their size, wrecks influence the small-scale sediment dynamics by causing scouring in their vicinity or sedimentation of sands in their lee.
 In the case of anchoring, depending on the size of the anchor and the type of sediment, material is locally stirred up to a depth of about 1.5 to 2 m.
 In silty sediments a turbidity plume is formed which, due to the size and duration of the disturbance, is much smaller than that which results from bottom trawling.
+In silty sediments, a turbidity plume is created that is much smaller in scale than bottom trawling due to the size and duration of the impact.